AissaNouacer/fun/README.md

 <<<<<<< HEAD
 # fun
 Projects ideas for python beginners. this repo is inspired from this article https://techvidvan.com/tutorials/python-projects/

-# List of the projects
-1- Alarm (simple tk design, no sound effect you can add it with ease).
-2- Simple Nofication desktop app (use it as plugin in your apps).
-3- Guessing Game (simple and funny lol)
-4- Simple Tkinter GUI Translator app (using googletrans api)
 =======
 <h1 align="center">
   <a href="https://github.com/AissaNouacer/fun">